 Itself given a place of honour in Poland, the white eagle is also a symbol used to bestow honours on distinguished Poles and representatives from other nations.
 Among the many luminaries included in the Order of the White Eagle are Wisława Szymborska, Marek Edelman, Zbigniew Herbert, Henryk Mikołaj Górecki, Woodrow Wilson, and Václav Havel.

-Red and white – the colours of the nation
+Red & white – the colours of the nation

 While the design of the flag is simple, its use in history is long and storied.
 The red and white appeared for the first time in 1792 during the celebration of the first anniversary of the May 3rd Constitution – the first of its kind in Europe.
-The colors were recognized by the Sejm as national colors in 1831 as the November Uprising raged around them and the future of Poland hung in the balance.
+The colours were recognised by the Sejm as national colours in 1831 as the November Uprising raged around them and the future of Poland hung in the balance.
 From that point on, the red and white bars would accompany Poles in their ongoing fights for freedom and independence.